ddbnl/office365-audit-log-collector/README.md

 (see full list below).
 Onboarding is easy and takes only a few minutes (see 'Onboarding' section).
 There are Windows and Linux executables.
 Configuration is easy with a YAML config file (see the 'ConfigExamples' folder for reference).
-If you have any issues or questions, or requests for additional interfaces, feel free to create an issue in this repo.
-- The following Audit logs can be extracted:
+If you have any issues or questions, or requests for additional interfaces, feel free to create an issue in this repo. - The following Audit logs can be extracted:
   - Audit.General
   - Audit.AzureActiveDirectory
   - Audit.Exchange
   - Audit.SharePoint
   - DLP.All
 - The following outputs are supported:
-  - Azure Analytics Workspace (OMS)
-  - Azure Storage Table
-  - Azure Storage Blob
-  - PRTG Network Monitor
-  - ( Azure ) SQL server
   - Graylog (or any other source that accepts a simple socket connection)
   - Fluentd
   - CSV Local file
-  - Power BI (indirectly through SQL, CSV, Azure Tables or Azure Blob)

 Feel free to contribute other outputs if you happen to build any.
 Also open to any other useful pull requests!
 See the following link for more info on the management APIs: https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference.